 Today (well, not today but on the day I started writing this blog post), as I toiled away spring cleaning the stove, a thought popped into my head.
 As per usual when these things happen, the thought nagged and refused to leave until I’d pressurized it and beaten it into oblivion with my mental broom.

 The thought was, what do you do when you are married to someone whose ambitions have resulted in a marriage of lacklustre and neglect?
-You see, us millennials have risen to the daunting challenge of work, life and achieving balance with astonishing ferocity.
+You see, we millennials have risen to the daunting challenge of work, life and achieving balance with astonishing ferocity.
 The foundations and social structures of our society weren’t built on the premise of two people being ambitious in a marriage.
-It favored one (we all know which one) going out and making the bacon.
+It favoured one (we all know which one) going out and making the bacon.
 Whether or not the had time to be a spouse of help with the rearing of children wasn’t really a consideration.
 But we have broken moulds and barriers.
 We demand more than dull, passing existences.

 There are many children walking around who don’t know their parents as individuals.
 Sure the have an idea of who they are, but may not know them.